opendaylight/docs/docs/documentation.rst

 Requirements for projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Projects MUST do the following

-* Provide reStructuredText documentation including
+* Projects must provide reStructuredText documentation including:

   * Developer documentation for every feature

     * Most projects will want to logically nest the documentation for individual features under a single project-wide chapter or section
-    * This can be provided as a single .rst file or multiple .rst files if the features fall into different groups
+    * The feature documentation can be provided as a single ``.rst`` file or multiple ``.rst`` files if the features fall into different groups
-    * This should start with ~300 word overview of the project and include references to any automatically-generated API documentation as well as more general developer information (see :ref:`kinds-of-docs`).
+    * Feature documentation should start with appromimately 300 word overview of the project and include references to any automatically-generated API documentation as well as more general developer information (see :ref:`kinds-of-docs`).

   * User/Operator documentation for every every user-facing feature (if any)

-    * ''Note: This should be per-feature, not per-project.
-User's shouldn't have to know which project a feature came from.''
+    * This documentation should be per-feature, not per-project.
+Users should not have to know which project a feature came from.
-    * Intimately related features, e.g., l2switch-switch, l2switch-switch-rest, and l2switch-switch-ui, can be documented as one noting the differences
+    * Intimately related features can be documented together.
+For example, l2switch-switch, l2switch-switch-rest, and l2switch-switch-ui, can be documented as one noting the differences.
-    * This can be provided as a single .rst file or multiple .rst files if the features fall into different groups
+    * This documentation can be provided as a single ``.rst`` file or multiple ``.rst`` files if the features fall into different groups

   * Installation documentation

     * Most projects will simply provide a list of user-facing features and options.
 See :ref:`kinds-of-docs` above.

   * Release Notes (both on the wiki and reStructuredText) as part of the release review.

-* This documentation will be contributed to the docs repo (or possibly imported from the project's own repo with tooling that is under development)
+* Documentation must be contributed to the docs repo (or possibly imported from the project's own repo with tooling that is under development)

-  * Projects MAY be ENCOURGAGED to instead provide this from their own repository if the tooling is developed
+  * Projects may be encouraged to instead provide this from their own repository if the tooling is developed
-  * Projects choosing to meet the requirement this way MUST provide a patch to docs repo to import the project's documentation
+  * Projects choosing to meet the requirement in this way must provide a patch to docs repo to import the project's documentation

-* Projects MUST cooperate with the documentation group on edits and enhancements to documentation
+* Projects must cooperate with the documentation group on edits and enhancements to documentation

-  * Note that the documentation team will also be creating (or asking projects to create) small groups of 2-4 projects that will peer review each other's documentation.
+.. note:: The documentation team will also be creating (or asking projects to create) small groups of 2-4 projects that will peer review each other's documentation.
 Patches which have seen a few cycles of peer review will be prioritized for review and merge by the documentation team.

 Timeline for Deliverables from Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **M3:** Documentation Started

+  The following tasks for documentation deliverables must be completed for the M3 readout:

-  * Identified the kinds of documentation that will be provided and for what features
+  * The kinds of documentation that will be provided and for what features must be identified.

-    * Release Notes are not required until release reviews at **RC2**
+    .. note:: Release Notes are not required until release reviews at **RC2**

-  * Created the appropriate .rst files in the docs repository (or their own repository if the tooling is available)
+  * The appropriate ``.rst`` files must be created in the docs repository (or their own repository if the tooling is available).
-  * Have an outline for the expected documentation in those .rst files including the relevant (sub)sections and a sentence or two explaining what will go there
+  * An outline for the expected documentation must be completed in those ``.rst`` files including the relevant (sub)sections and a sentence or two explaining what will be contained in these sections.

-    * Obviusly, providing actual documentation in the (sub)sections is encouraged and meets this requirement
+    .. note:: If an outline is not provided, delivering actual documentation in the (sub)sections meets this requirement.

-  * Milestone readout should include
+  * M3 readouts should include

     #. the list of kinds of documentation
-    #. the list of corresponding .rst files and their location, e.g., repo and
+    #. the list of corresponding ``.rst`` files and their location, including
-       path
+       repo and path
-    #. the list of commits creating those .rst files
+    #. the list of commits creating those ``.rst`` files
-    #. the current word counts of those .rst files
+    #. the current word counts of those ``.rst`` files

 * **M4:** Documentation Continues

-  * The readout at M4 should include the word counts of all .rst files with links to commits
+  * The readout at M4 should include the word counts of all ``.rst`` files with links to commits
-  * The goal is to have draft documentation complete so that the documentation group can comment on it.
+  * The goal is to have draft documentation complete at the M4 readout so that the documentation group can comment on it.

 * **M5:** Documentation Complete

-  * All (sub)sections in all .rst files have complete, readable, usable content.
+  * All (sub)sections in all ``.rst`` files have complete, readable, usable content.
   * Ideally, there should have been some interaction with the documentation group about any suggested edits and enhancements

 * **RC2:** Release notes

-  * Projects must provide release notes as .rst pushed to integration (or locally in the project's repository if the tooling is developed)
+  * Projects must provide release notes in ``.rst`` format pushed to integration (or locally in the project's repository if the tooling is developed)

 .. _Sphinx: http://www.sphinx-doc.org/en/stable/